-- Protect customers, personnel and assets from any act of unlawful interference; - Comply with regulatory requirements.
+- Protect customers, personnel, assets and customer goods from any act of unlawful interference; - Comply with regulatory requirements.

 The name of an operator's security program may vary based on the regulatory jurisdiction.
 Examples of typical alternative names to AOSP include ACSP (Air Carrier Security Program) and ASP (Airline Security Program).